Type1 - Installation Guide

 NOTE: Fit the floating ceiling Iso-Mounts to one side of the joist only; this can be either side.

-Proceed fixing the Iso-Support Brackets to the joists using 1 of 2 methods:
+Proceed fixing the Iso-Mount 'L' brackets to the joists using 1 of 2 methods:

-If you are satisfied that the joists are level, proceed by fixing the Iso-Support Brackets, measuring from the underside of the joist.
-This can be anywhere between 16mm above the underside of the joist to the underside of the Iso-Support Bracket, (as in diagram 1 above), and 19mm below the underside of the joist to the underside of the Iso-Support Bracket, (as in diagram 2 above).
+If you are satisfied that the joists are level, proceed by fixing the Iso-Mount 'L' brackets, measuring from the underside of the joist.
+This can be anywhere between 16mm above the underside of the joist to the underside of the Iso-Mount 'L' bracket, (as in diagram 1 above), and 19mm below the underside of the joist to the underside of the Iso-Mount 'L' bracket, (as in diagram 2 above).
 The 16mm above option gives the minimum ceiling height loss of approximately 6mm and the 19mm below option gives a ceiling height loss of approximately 40mm but with more clearance.

 NOTE: If in doubt fix an additional bracket and evenly reduce the spacing.

 Identify the lowest position of the lowest joist and mark a vertical line up the side of the joist at this point.
 Measure 16mm up the line from the underside of the joist and mark a horizontal line.
-Fix the first Iso-Mount centrally on the vertical line with the underside of the Iso-Support Bracket sitting on the horizontal line 16mm from the underside of the joist; this gives the minimum loss in ceiling height of approximately 5mm, (less than 0.25inch).
+Fix the first Iso-Mount centrally on the vertical line with the underside of the Iso-Mount 'L' bracket sitting on the horizontal line 16mm from the underside of the joist; this gives the minimum loss in ceiling height of approximately 6mm, (less than 0.25inch).

-If you have chosen minimum ceiling height loss, the first Iso-Support must be fixed at the lowest point of the ceiling joists: do not fix any Iso-Supports higher than 16mm above the bottom of the joist, as this may allow the sheets of plasterboard (when fixed), to touch the joists and create a path for noise transfer.
-See diagram 1 above.
+If you have chosen minimum ceiling height loss, the first Iso-Mount must be fixed at the lowest point of the ceiling joists: do not fix any Iso-Mounts higher than 16mm above the bottom of the joist, as this may allow the sheets of plasterboard (when fixed), to touch the joists and create a path for noise transfer.

-The first Iso-Mount fixed at the lowest point of the ceiling joists is the datum for the height of the remaining Iso-Support Brackets.
-Taking the level from the underside of the fixed Iso support, (datum), mark a horizontal line along the joist using a long spirit level or laser, marking the positions of the remaining Iso-Mounts: 100mm (4 inch), away from the wall and equally spaced at no more than 650mm centres (25.6inches), if joist centres are 400mm (15.75inches).
+The first Iso-Mount fixed at the lowest point of the ceiling joists is the datum for the height of the remaining Iso-Mount 'L' brackets.
+Taking the level from the underside of the fixed Iso Mount, (datum), mark a horizontal line along the joist using a long spirit level or laser, marking the positions of the remaining Iso-Mounts: 100mm (4 inch), away from the wall and equally spaced at no more than 1000mm centres (40inches).

 If in doubt, fix an additional bracket and evenly reduce the spacing.

-Fixing the 'C' Channels (proprietary 48mm drylining channel)
+Fixing the 'C' channels (propriety 48mm drylining channel)